leoxiang66/research-trends-analysis/mds/docs/index.md

 # TrendFlow Doc
-TrendFlow is a deep-learning-based tool for analyzing the research trends.
+TrendFlow is a deep-learning-based framework for analyzing the research trends.

 - Author: Tao Xiang